On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion: Our inverse network tridiagonal eigenvalue problem

 In this last expression, both fractions in the right-hand-side are negative values.
 In fact, for the first fraction this is obvious, since $b_{k+1}<0$; the second fraction is the ratio between the characteristic polynomials of the leading principal minors of order $k$ and $k-1$, evaluated at $0$.
 But, because of the proper interlacing result on the eigenvalues of the principal minors (see the proof of Lemma \ref{BorderEvs}), the polynomials $p_k$ and $p_{k-1}$ assume opposite values at the origin, and so the ratio $p_k(0)/p_{k-1}(0)<0$ and the result follows. \end{proof}

-Finally, we conclude this section with the following result that summarizes the fact that with our construction we obtain a network Laplacian matrix satisfying the structural form of \eqref{GivenTrid}, which is what we wanted to achieve.
+Finally, we conclude this section with the following result that summarizes the fact that with our construction we obtain a network tridiagonal matrix satisfying the structural form of Definition \ref{DefTrid}, which is what we wanted to achieve.

-\begin{theorem} The matrix $L$ in \eqref{FinalA} satisfies the structural assumptions of \eqref{GivenTrid}; in particular, all values $a_i$, $i=1,\dots, N$, in \eqref{SymmTrid} are strictly positive and the off diagonal entries $\alpha_i b_i$ (and of course $b_i/\alpha_i)$, $i=2,\dots, N$, are strictly negative. \end{theorem} \begin{proof} By looking at $L$ in \eqref{FinalA}, we observe that the $a_i$'s are the $a_i$'s of $S$ produced by Algorithm \ref{algo:diag2trid}, hence they are strictly positive because of Lemma \ref{ai_positive}.
+\begin{thm} The matrix $L$ in \eqref{FinalA} satisfies the structural assumptions of Definition \ref{DefTrid}; in particular, all values $a_i$, $i=1,\dots, N$, in \eqref{SymmTrid} are strictly positive and the off diagonal entries $\alpha_i b_i$ (and of course $b_i/\alpha_i)$, $i=2,\dots, N$, are strictly negative. \end{thm} \begin{proof} By looking at $L$ in \eqref{FinalA}, we observe that the $a_i$'s are the $a_i$'s of $S$ produced by Algorithm \ref{algo:diag2trid}, hence they are strictly positive because of Lemma \ref{ai_positive}.
 Also, the values of $b_i$, $i=2,\dots, N$, are negative because they come from $S$.
 So, we now show that the $\alpha_i$'s are positive and the result will follow, since (by construction) the sum of the entries in each row is $0$.

 Let $\v$ be the eigenvector of $S$ associated to the $0$-eigenvalue.
 As in the proof of Theorem \ref{Terminate}, and because the $\alpha_j$'s are not zero in light of Lemma \ref{Unred}, we have the following relation between the entries of $\v$ and the $\alpha_j$'s, for some nonzero value of $c$: